The Killing Fields (film): Box office

 Goldcrest Films invested £8,419,000 in the film, which earned £10,664,000 in gross receipts.
+In South Korea, The Killing Fields achieved commercial success upon its release in 1985, attracting 925,994 admissions in Seoul and becoming the city's most-attended film of the 1980s.

 Critical reception

 The Killing Fields holds a 91% rating and an average rating of 8.20/10 at the review aggregator Rotten Tomatoes, based on 45 reviews, with the consensus: "Artfully composed, powerfully acted, and fueled by a powerful blend of anger and empathy, The Killing Fields is a career-defining triumph for director Roland Joffé and a masterpiece of cinema."
+Metacritic, which uses a weighted average, assigned the a score of 76 out of 100, based on 18 critics, indicating "generally favorable" reviews.
 Critic Roger Ebert wrote in the Chicago Sun-Times: "The film is a masterful achievement on all the technical levels—it does an especially good job of convincing us with its Asian locations—but the best moments are the human ones, the conversations, the exchanges of trust, the waiting around, the sudden fear, the quick bursts of violence, the desperation."
 John Simon of National Review wrote: "For all its flaws The Killing Fields is an important, indeed necessary, film."

 The film has been criticized by some who lived through the actual events.
-Al Rockoff expressed dissatisfaction at the portrayals of himself and Schanberg, while Denis Cameron sought to have his consultative credit removed upon watching the completed film.
+Al Rockoff expressed dissatisfaction at the portrayals of him and Schanberg, while Denis Cameron sought to have his consultative credit removed upon watching the completed film.